Last updated: April 28, 2026

 What are primary directions in astrology?

-Primary directions are the oldest predictive technique in Western astrology.
+Primary directions are among the oldest major predictive techniques in Western astrology.
 After your birth, the sky's diurnal rotation carries each natal planet (and its aspect points) forward across the four chart angles and across the positions of the other natal planets.
 The arc of rotation needed for each crossing is converted to age via the Naibod key (1.0146 years per degree).
-The result is a chronological table of structural life events: career turns, partnerships, relocations, and milestone transitions.
+The result is a chronological table of traditional event windows: career turns, partnerships, relocations, and milestone transitions.

 How are primary directions different from transits?